javipalanca/simfleet/docs/develop.rst

-* `CUSTOMER_ASSIGNED`: In this state, the Customer agent has been assigned to a particular transport, and the transport service is being produced.
-The Customer side of the transport service is implemented by activating the Travel Behavior, described below, which is started by a message sent by the Transport agent (in its helper function `pick_up_customer`).
+* `CUSTOMER_ASSIGNED`: In this state, the Customer agent has been assigned to a particular transport, and the transport service is being performed.
+The Customer side of the transport service is implemented by activating the Travel behaviour, described below, which is started by a message sent by the Transport agent (in its helper function `pick_up_customer`).
   If something goes wrong (for example, an exception is raised during the transport service) or the Transport agent voluntarily wants to cancel the service, then the Transport agent sends a `CANCEL_PERFORMATIVE` to the Customer agent, which